-Personal Finance
+Personal Finance 3 Hours

-A study of the aspects of personal finances, including budgeting, buying on credit, borrowing, investment, insurance, home ownership, and estate planning.
+A study of the aspects of personal finances, including budgeting, buying on credit, borrowing, saving, investment, insurance, home ownership, and estate planning.

+ED 220

-ED 220 Human Learning and Development
+Human Learning and Development 3 Hours

-An investigation of human development from birth through adult, emphasizing the needs of learners as they relate to the classroom.
+Prerequisite: PY 150 An investigation of human development from birth through adult, emphasizing the needs of learners as they relate to the classroom.
 Physical, social, emotional, and intellectual development will be studied within the setting of educational psychology.

-ED 310 History and Philosophy of Education
+ED 310 History and Philosophy of Education 3 Hours